-If any existing risks have progressed beyond the risk appetite, they will be managed in line with their assessment and escalated to the appropriate governance forum to ensure visibility is provided at the right levels with respect to mitigating actions being implemented to bring the risk exposure within appetite.
+If any existing risks have progressed beyond the risk appetite, they will be managed in line with their assessment and escalated to the appropriate governance forum.
+This will ensure visibility is provided at the right levels of the Company with respect to mitigating actions being implemented to bring the risk exposure within appetite.